Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Performance Test of Ensemble Learning

-In this section, we provide the result of performance test for the ensemble learners of VGG model.
-Figure~\ref{fig:roc} shows the resulting receiver operating characteristic (ROC) curves obtained by evaluating testing samples of each class.
-Note that the horizontal and vertical axes are the false alarm probability ($\mathcal{F}$) and efficiency ($\mathcal{E}$), respectively, which are defined as
+Figure~\ref{fig:roc} shows the receiver operating characteristic (ROC) curves obtained by evaluating testing samples of lensed class.
+Note that the horizontal and vertical axes are the false alarm probability $\mathcal{F}$ given in Equation~\eqref{eq:fap} and efficiency ($\mathcal{E}$) defined as

-Eqs.~\eqref{eq:fap} and \eqref{eq:eff} mean the probability of finding one or more samples having $r^*$s greater than or equal to $r^\mathrm{t}$---the probability of a target sample in the testing data---from the opposite class (for $\mathcal{F}$) or corresponding class (for $\mathcal{E}$), respectively.
-From the ROC curves, we see that all ensemble learners can mostly correctly classify testing samples from observing the area $> 0.99$ for all ROC curves.
-But, $\mathcal{E}$ of unlensed signals decreases as $\mathcal{F}$ decreases while the efficiency of lensed signals maintains the efficiency over 0.92 for the lowest $\mathcal{F}$.
+respectively.
+Equation~\eqref{eq:eff} means the probability of finding one or more samples having $r^*$s greater than or equal to $r^\mathrm{t}$---the probability of a target lensed sample in the testing data---from samples of lensed class L. From the ROC curves, we see that all ensemble learners can mostly correctly classify testing samples from observing $\mathcal{E}\!>0.92$ and the area $>\!0.99$ for all curves.

-We also present the relation between $\mathcal{F}$ and $r^\mathrm{t}$ in Figure~\ref{fig:fap_pvalue} together with the relation between the $p$-value and $r^\mathrm{t}$.
-Note that we provide $1\sigma$ uncertainties of $\mathcal{F}$ and $p$-value that come from the different estimations of the ensemble learners with shaded regions.
-For the computation of $p$-value, we use following equation:

-where $N$ denotes the number of candidates satisfying $r^* \geq r^\mathrm{t}$.
-We use these information as the reference for examining the presence of lensed signals among the 46 BBH events.

-From this performance test, we observe followings: First, the uncertainty on $\mathcal{F}$ or $p$-value of lensed samples is wider than that of unlensed samples unless the probability is not quite close to the extremum, i.e., 0 or 1.
-Second, the $p$-values of lensed and unlensed samples become $< 0.05$ when $r^\mathrm{t}_\mathrm{L} \geq 0.6$ and $r^\mathrm{t}_\mathrm{U} \geq 0.99$, respectively.
-It means that it is very likely to obtain lower $p$-value even for slightly less confident probability to lensed signals while we get lower $p$-value only for highly confident probability to unlensed signals.